Andhadhun: Plot

-Residing in Pune, Akash Saraf is an up-and-coming pianist who fakes being blind to improve his piano skills.
-While crossing the street, he is knocked over by Sophie.
-She takes care of Akash and soon they begin an intimate romantic relationship.
+Pune-based Akash Saraf is an up-and-coming pianist who fakes being blind as an experiment to improve his piano skills.
+One day, while crossing the street, he is knocked over by Sophie.
+She helps him up and learns that he is a pianist.
 Sophie is impressed by Akash's talent and gets him an engagement at her father's diner.
-At the diner, a retired actor, Pramod Sinha, notices Akash and invites him to perform for his wedding anniversary.
+Akash usually wears opaque lenses to practice playing piano, but after meeting Sophie, he is tempted to look at her.
+He stops wearing his opaque lenses and simply pretends to be blind.
+They both soon begin a romantic relationship.
+At the dinner, a retired actor, Pramod Sinha, notices Akash and invites him to give a private performance for his wedding anniversary.

 Akash arrives at the Sinhas' flat and Pramod's wife Simi opens the door.
-Simi, convinced that Akash is blind, lets him play the piano.
-Akash sees Pramod's dead body nearby but feigns ignorance and continues to play; he also sees Manohar, Simi's paramour, hiding in the bathroom.
-Simi and Manohar clean the body and stuff it into a suitcase while Akash plays.
+Simi, to avoid a nosy neighbour who happened to be watching and seeing that Akash is blind, lets Akash in to play the piano.
+Akash sees a dead body nearby, which he realizes is Pramod's, but has to feign ignorance and continue to play to keep up his act of being blind.
+He also sees Manohar, Simi's paramour, hiding in the bathroom with a gun.
+Simi and Manohar clean the crime scene and stuff the body into a suitcase while Akash plays.
+Akash sits on a bench to take everything in.
+Then, he sees a lottery ticket seller, Sakhu who has a Lord Shiva tattoo sells a lottery ticket to Ayush without really giving him the choice but tells her to call a rickshaw in return to which she calls Murli, an auto-rickshaw driver who has Aishwarya Rai's photo on the back of his auto.